 Suppose $H$ is non-star.
-Since $H$ is $P_6$-free, $H$ contains a dominating (not necessary induced) complete bipartite graph due to Lemma \ref{lem-x-6}.
-Assume that $H[S,T]=K_{s,t}$ is a maximal such complete bipartite graph.
+Since $H$ is $P_6$-free, $H$ contains a dominating (not necessarily induced) complete bipartite graph due to Lemma \ref{lem-x-6}.
+Assume that $H[S,T]=K_{s,t}$ is such a maximal complete bipartite graph.
 Denote by $X=V(K_{s,t})$ and $Y=V(H)\setminus X$.
 Without loss of generality, suppose $s\le t$.
 Note that $K_{3,3}$ contains $P_6$, we have $s\le 2$.

 {\flushleft\bf Case 1.} $s=2$.